History of the Jews in Kurdistan

-Kurdistani Jews (Note: جووە کوردستانییەکان; יהודי כורדיסטן.) are the Mizrahi Jewish communities from the geographic region of Kurdistan, roughly covering parts of northwestern Iran, northern Iraq, northeastern Syria and southeastern Turkey.
+Kurdistani Jews (Note: جووە کوردستانییەکان; יְהוּדִי כּוּרְדִּיסְטָן.) are the Mizrahi Jewish communities from the geographic region of Kurdistan, roughly covering parts of northwestern Iran, northern Iraq, northeastern Syria and southeastern Turkey.
 Kurdistani Jews lived as closed ethnic communities until they were expelled from Kurdistan, as part of the wider expulsion of Jews from Arab and Muslim states in the 1940s–1950s.
 The native language of Kurdistani Jews was Judeo-Aramaic rather than Kurdish.
 As Kurdistani Jews natively adhere to Judaism and originate from the Middle East, Mizrahi Hebrew is used for liturgy.
 Many Kurdistani Jews, especially the ones who hail from Iraq, went through a Sephardic Jewish blending during the 18th century.

-In the present-day, the overwhelming majority of Kurdistani Jews population reside in the State of Israel, with the community's presence coming as a direct result of either the Jewish exodus from Muslim states or the making of Aliyah by those remaining in the following decades (see Kurdish Jews in Israel).
+In the present day, the overwhelming majority of Kurdistani Jews reside in the State of Israel, with the community's presence coming as a direct result of either the Jewish exodus from Muslim states or the making of Aliyah by those remaining in the following decades (see Kurdish Jews in Israel).

-Etymology

-The group historically preferred to be called "Kurdistani Jews" or the "Jews of Kurdistan" rather than "Kurdish Jews".
-While they were integrated among the Kurds, they did not identify as ethnic Kurds but as ethnic Mizrahi Jews.
-They were not tribal like the Kurds and had to rely on the protection of Kurdish tribes.
-Although they gradually adopted aspects of Kurdish culture, including language, their native language had been a Neo-Aramaic dialect continuum.
-Although they generally lived in peace with their Kurdish neighbors, they firmly maintained a separate identity and usually segregated themselves from Kurds.
-The vast majority of Kurdistani Jews immigrated to Israel in the 20th century.
-In Israel, they were seen as Mizrahi Jews who developed their own identity in Kurdistan that was cultural rather than ethnic.
+Identity

+The historic Jewish community of Kurdistan were known as the Kurdistani Jews, Assyrian Jews, or the Jews of Zakho, while they referred to themselves as "anshei Targum", meaning "the people of Targum".
+They were often referred to as "Kurdistani Jews".

+According to Barry Rubin, "a number of Jews living in northern Iraq among the Kurdish population considered themselves culturally Kurdish, and even in Israel some Iraqi Jewish immigrants still identify with that group."